 Type 2C: Wavy-Whirly

-Wavy hair with a very distinct ‘S’ shaped pattern, type 2C hair is borderline curly with strands of hair forming loose spiral curls.
-Type 2C hair is thicker, coarser and more resilient to styling, yet can be the frizziest of all type 2 hair.
+Wavy hair with a very distinct S-shaped pattern, type 2C hair is borderline curly with strands of hair forming loose spiral curls.
+Type 2C hair is thicker, coarser, and more resilient to styling, yet tends to be the most frizz-prone of all type 2 hair.

 How to wear type 2C hair

 As type 2C hair can feel heavy due to the thickness, we suggest styling it in a side or off-center parting and pinning back if needed.
 On the flip side, you can embrace the thick feeling of your hair by wearing it in flawless wash-and-go styles.

 Top product picks for type 2C hair

 For curly-haired ladies struggling with coarse strands, we suggest trying Dove Amplified Textures Hydrating Cleanse Shampoo and Super Slip Detangling Conditioner.
 This hair care system was created with curly hair types in mind!
 It gently cleanses, hydrates and provides your hair with the curl definition you crave.